Who can apply for reciprocity:

 To be submitted by the applicant, in one packet:

 With the application submitted to the Board, you must include the $2,500 filing fee in the form of a personal or business check, money order, certified check, or credit card payment.
 Checks and money orders should be made payable to “NM Board of Bar Examiners.”
 To pay by credit card, please complete the Credit Card Authorization Form and submit it with your application.
+Do not make payment to the NCBE.

 Please note that the NCBE’s investigative report takes between 75 – 90 days on average and can take as long as six months to complete.